lunaria79/Jackalupes-Corner/02 Games/The Roottrees are Dead/Caroline Morden.md

 - An artist, ex-wife of Mark Landon.
 Partnership with Eloise ???.
 Mother of Stephanie Landon.
 - Sad that Bonnie and Gwyndoline "gave up their lives for men".
 - Hated Dr. Steven Wilson for being a "quack".
 Steven is married to either **Gwyndoline** or **Bonnie**.
+- Has reached out to Carl Roottree (5th) for support of his daughters for Stephanie's campaign.
+He did not respond.

 **Stephanie Landon**
 - Stephanie Jones, born Stephanie Landon (until her marriage to local business owner Brian Jones) has lived in Butler County her whole life.